uptrace/bunrouter/README.md

 ### Why not http.HandlerFunc?

-`treemux.HandlerFunc` is a thin wrapper over `http.HandlerFunc` which brings:
+`treemux.HandlerFunc` is a thin wrapper over `http.HandlerFunc`:

+- `treemux.Request` replaces `*http.Request`.
+You can get the original request via `req.Request`.
+- Handler returns an error just like any other Go function.

+Those 2 tiny changes bring us:

 - **Shorter and simpler error handling**.
 In your handlers you just return the error and deal with it in a [middleware](/example/error_handling/) in a centralized fashion.